How do Digital Health Standards Assess Evidence?

-For assurance, the guidance asks organisations to demonstrate different types of evidence, and indicates, based on some intended usages, that an observational study or a randomised controlled trial is required.
+For assurance, the guidance asks organizations to demonstrate different types of evidence, and indicates, based on some intended usages, that an observational study or a randomized controlled trial is required.
 Whilst the tiering isn’t as detailed as the NICE Framework, it does adapt the requirements based on functionality and reinforces the Proportionality Principle.

 The Digital Health Applications (DiGA) process

 The DiGA includes data on evidence, with the requirement for a quantitative comparative study with the methodology adequate for the product.
-The DiGA also considers the maturity of digital health technologies in their product development cycle.
-Innovators can apply for the DiGA without a RCT and get temporary registration for a year, but they have to complete a RCT within this year.
-This gives lower maturity technologies time to gather evidence.
+The DiGA also considers the maturity of digital health technologies in its product development cycle.
+Innovators can apply for the DiGA without an RCT and get temporary registration for a year, but they have to complete an RCT within this year.
+This gives lower-maturity technologies time to gather evidence.
 By creating a process for complex technologies only, whilst considering the maturity of the technologies.

 The DiGA is still in a relatively early stage of its evolution and has so far been applied to a quite small number of products.
 It will be interesting to see how the model evolves and whether the approach to the Lifecycle Challenge offers a potential route that could be adapted elsewhere.

 The Organisation for the Review of Care and Health Applications (ORCHA) continues to evolve standards in this field and introduced an Adapted Evidence Standards Framework to its reviews in early 2021.